Reddishye/decoutilities/README.md

 # decoutilities

-A simple python package that allows using decorators for multiple things like easily setting up singleton or config files.
+A simple python package that allows using decorators for multiple things like easily setting up a singleton or a configuration file for your app.

 ## Installation